Dollarized, low cost of living, popular retiree destinations in Cuenca and the coast.

-As a dollar earner spending in Ecuador, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Ecuador, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Ecuador made a radical bet in January 2000: abandon the sucre after a brutal banking crisis destroyed it, adopt the US dollar outright, and never look back.
 For a generation of American and Canadian retirees who discovered Cuenca — one of the most livable cities in the Americas — this seemed like a dream.
 No currency conversion, no exchange rate risk, just spend dollars and live well.